aimwts/ai-tp/README.md

 # ai-tp
-Test program for ai Pingpad and api.ai
-Deposit all test programs here to be used by Pingpad and api.ai
+Test programs and examples for ai Pingpad and api.ai Deposit all test programs and examples here
+Users can use Slack to call api.ai for help on test programs or examples
+Example: in Slack channel: @api.ai help me on leakage test